giraone/reactor-kafka/README.md

   2. Pipe with `receive().flatMap(r -> send(transform(r))` (PipeReceiveSend)
   3. Pipe with `receive().groupBy(partition).flatMap(r -> send(transform(r)).sample().concatMap(s -> s.commit())` (PipePartitioned)
   4. Pipe with *exactly-once delivery* (PipeExactlyOnce)
+  5. Pipe that performs *De-Duplication*
 - Consumer (Kafka source, logger sink)

-Solution Pipe 2 and Pipe 3 do not start, when there are older events in topic, but no new events arrive!!!
+Solution Pipe 2 and Pipe 3 do not start, when there are older events in the input topic, but no new events arrive!!!

 ## Setup